Castellanos hits 2 homers again, powers Phillies past Braves 3-1 and into 2nd straight NLCS

+First, the Phillies delivered a second straight KO of the Atlanta Braves in the Division Series.
+Then they hit 'em with a punchline on the way out of town.

-PHILADELPHIA (AP) — Nick Castellanos became the first player to hit multiple homers in consecutive postseason games, leading the Philadelphia Phillies to a 3-1 victory in Game 4 of their NL Division Series on Thursday night that knocked the 104-win Atlanta Braves out of the playoffs for the second straight year.
+Nick Castellanos became the first player to hit multiple homers in consecutive postseason games, leading Philadelphia to a 3-1 victory in Game 4 on Thursday night that ushered Atlanta out of the playoffs for the second straight year.

+“I just think there are so many guys that have been in these situations, not just now, but their whole lives,” Harper said.
+“We’ve got some really good players.
+I think we just kind of vibe together.
+We vibe well here.
+It’s a lot of fun.”

 Matt Strahm struck out pinch-hitter Vaughn Grissom with runners at the corners to clinch the series and send the Phillies rushing the field in wild celebration.
-Fireworks went off at a frenzied Citizens Bank Park, the Liberty Bell rang and the reigning National League champions were ready to pop bubbly again.
+Fireworks went off at a frenzied Citizens Bank Park and the reigning National League champions were set to sing " Dancing On My Own " and uncork the Broad Street Bubbly.

-Bryce Harper gave the Phillies a scare when he clutched his surgically repaired right elbow after a collision in the eighth.
-Matt Olson's left knee clipped Harper's elbow on a play at first base that ended the inning.
-Harper, the two-time NL MVP, flexed his elbow after a quick examination from the medical staff.
-He stayed in the game in the ninth.
+Harper grabbed his surgically repaired right elbow after a collision with Matt Olson in the eighth.
+Olson's left knee clipped Harper's elbow on a play at first base that ended the inning.
+The two-time NL MVP flexed his elbow after a quick examination and finished the game.

-“I'm good.
-Just hit my funny bone,” Harper said after the game.
-“I'm fine.”

-Trea Turner singled twice, doubled and hit a solo homer in the fifth for a 2-1 lead as the Phillies make another run at the franchise's first World Series title since 2008.
+Trea Turner singled twice, doubled and hit a solo homer in the fifth for a 2-1 lead as the Phillies make another run at their first World Series title since 2008.

-They head next week to an all-wild card NL Championship Series and will play the Arizona Diamondbacks, making their first trip 2007.
+They head next week to an all-wild card NLCS and will play the Arizona Diamondbacks, making their first trip since 2007.
 Game 1 is Monday in Philadelphia.

-“We feel good, there’s no question about it," Castellanos said.
-“But we’re definitely going to respect the competition.”
+The Phillies were thrilled to return home after a Game 2 collapse in Atlanta ended with Harper getting doubled up on the bases to end a 5-4 loss.
+In the jubilant Braves clubhouse after the win, shortstop Orlando Arcia cracked, " attaboy, Harper," a wisecrack he later acknowledged he never intended for the Phillies to hear.

+Harper hit two homers in Game 3 and stared down Arcia each time as he trotted around second base.

+After Game 4, the Phillies had their fun, spraying Harper with beer and gleefully yelling, “Attaboy, Harper!
+Attaboy!”

+“Watching when they celebrated when they doubled off Harper, and seeing everybody jump around and dance on the field,” Castellanos said, “that was a good feeling to get coming back and playing baseball here.”

-The Phillies withstood a pair of scares in once again closing out the NL East champion Braves, who finished with the best record in baseball this season at 104-58.
+The Phillies withstood a pair of scares in once again closing out the NL East champion Braves, who had the best record in baseball this season at 104-58.
+Philadelphia went 90-72, finishing 14 games back of Atlanta for the second year in a row.

 Before the collision involving Harper, rookie center fielder Johan Rojas made a huge defensive play with the bases loaded to end the seventh, running down a deep drive to left-center and denying Ronald Acuña Jr. an extra-base hit that could have put Atlanta ahead.